rulyotano/tree-extended-vscode/README.md

 1. Quick one (will use default configurations from the plugin settings)
 2. Custom one (you can customize tree max deep and filters want to use)

+> This extension generates `.tree` files, so these can be used with the [tree extension](https://marketplace.visualstudio.com/items?itemName=CTC.vscode-tree-extension)

 ## How to use it

 To just using the extension quickly, click on any folder in the working directory, pick the `Get tree representation` menu item, and then click `No` when ask you if want to use custom configuration: